olaurino/mapping-vodml/004-normative.md

     a property available on the latter.

--   When writing that a VOTable element *represents* a certain VO-DML type, we mean that the VOTable element is mapped through its `<VODML>` annotation either directly to the type, or that it identifies a role played by the type in another type’s definition.
+-   When writing that a VOTable element *represents* a certain VO-DML type, we mean that the VOTable element is mapped either directly to the type, or that it identifies a role played by the type in another type’s definition.

 -   A *descendant* of a VOTable element is an element contained in that element, or in a descendant of that element.
 This is a standard